Last Updated July 11, 2020

 Overall, St. Kitts and Nevis is an established, quality program.
 And while not the cheapest, it is offered at a reasonable price.

-If you want access to Central and South America, Europe, or even Russia visa-free, this is a great option.
-And if it is important to you to go with a program that offers a long history of successfully granting citizenship by investment, St. Kitts and Nevis has the prestige of being the oldest CBI program in the world.
+If you want to enjoy visa-free travel to Central and South America, Europe, or even Russia, this is a great option.
+And if it is important to you to go with a program that offers a long history of successfully granting citizenship by investment, St. Kitts citizenship program has the prestige of being the oldest CBI program in the world.

-The different investment options such as donation and real estate both have benefits and drawbacks, but it is important to compare which options work best for your individual situation.
+The different investment routes to get a St. Kitts citizenship program such as donation and real estate both have benefits and drawbacks, but it is important to compare which options work best for your individual situation.

 By diversifying your passports, you are taking an important step in regards to globalizing your affairs, and the St. Kitts and Nevis passport can fit in nicely with many different strategies.
 The question is whether or not it fits your personal strategy.